-The Clean Energy Plan is one of the key points of the democrat Barack Obama administration as president of the United States.
+The Clean Energy Plan is one of the key initiatives of the democrat Barack Obama administration as president of the United States.
 In June 2014, the EPA, under the former U.S. president’s management, presented the proposal, and its final version was signed in August 2015.
 The initiative calls for power plants - the biggest carbon polluters in the US - to cut their greenhouse gas emissions in energy generation by roughly 32% by the year 2030, which will be lower than that registered in 2005.

 What did Google and Apple say?